getchip/PocketCHIP-Docs/source/includes/_applications.md

 #### Draw Tool

-Click on the desired color and then click in the editor window to apply the color to each pixel Hold the left CONTROL button and click on a pixel to replace all of the same-colored pixels in the window with the selected color
+* Click on the desired color and then click in the editor window to apply the color to each pixel.
+* Hold the **left CONTROL** button and click on a pixel to replace all of the same-colored pixels in the window with the selected color.

 #### Stamp Tool
-Select an area of the sprite sheet that you want to copy using the select tool Select the stamp tool and click the location where you want the copied pixels to be pasted Hold Left-CONTROL to stamp with transparency (this pastes all of the non-black pixels in the selection)
+* Select an area of the sprite sheet that you want to copy using the select tool.
+* Select the stamp tool and click the location where you want the copied pixels to be pasted.
+* Hold **Left-CONTROL** to stamp with transparency (this pastes all of the non-black pixels in the selection).

 #### Select Tool // shortcut: left SHIFT or S
-Click and drag with the select tool to highlight an area of the sprite sheet Enter or click to select none
+* Click and drag with the select tool to highlight an area of the sprite sheet.
+* Enter or click to select none.

 #### Pan Tool // shortcut: space
-Click and drag to move around the sprite sheet
+* Click and drag to move around the sprite sheet.

 #### Fill Tool
-Fill an area with the selected color
+* Fill an area with the selected color.
-If you have selected an area of the sprite sheet, the fill will be limited to the selected area If no selection is active, the fill will be limited to the area in the editor window
+* If you have selected an area of the sprite sheet, the fill will be limited to the selected area.
+* If no selection is active, the fill will be limited to the area in the editor window.

 ### Map Editor
 ![Create your own levels](images/map.jpg)